Azmat1177/LLM-Replication/README.md

 - **Duplicate commit hashes.** The reference corpus contains 29 records whose commit hash duplicates another (the original mining deduplicated only within a repository, so commits mirrored across repositories coexist).
-Rate and kappa are computed over all 364 records; the pairwise McNemar tests key on the commit hash and therefore operate on the 335 unique hashes.
-For the deterministic Qwen models, duplicated hashes receive identical decisions; for the stochastic DeepSeek models, 10 (R1-7B) and 5 (R1-32B) duplicate pairs received differing decisions, resolved last-write-wins.
+Rate and kappa are computed over all 364 records, the pairwise McNemar tests key on the commit hash and therefore operate on the 335 unique hashes.
+For the deterministic Qwen models, duplicated hashes receive identical decisions, for the stochastic DeepSeek models, 10 (R1-7B) and 5 (R1-32B) duplicate pairs received differing decisions, resolved last-write-wins.

 - **Guideline granularity.** Task B supplies the reference study's nine category-level